jdmar3/inls161/_posts/2017-07-18-data-cleaning.md

 category: class
 ---

-Today we're going to look at one common way of manipulating CSV and other data files: the spreadsheet.
+Today we're going to look at one common way of manipulating CSV and other flat data files.
+We'll look at a few more command line tools to do help us, and review how `paste` works once again.

+Then we will look at the result of a compiled CSV file in a GUI environment, to be able to better understand what we're doing in the command line.
 <excerpt/>

+# Concatenate and Translate

+# Editing on the command line

 # CSV to spreadsheet